Geborgen/nordic-souls/README.md

 ### Starting the Game

 Character creation has been overhauled.
 High Poly Head is selected automatically.
 Nordic Souls includes several character presets for you to choose from, but you can easily add your own.
+You will also be able to select a class and a trait within the character creator.

 You will spawn in a cell. **Wait until you see a "configuration complete" pop-up** before continuing.
 If you wish to edit your character again, you can activate the Runic Stone located on the wall near the door.
 Otherwise, interact with the Statue of Azura to select your starting point.
 You can go through the vanilla intro sequence if you want, but I recommend exploring all the options.

 Once you've selected your start, activate the Arcane Circle on the floor to enter the world.

-You can activate the Select Traits power in your magic menu to select up to two unique character building traits, if you so wish.

 ### Gameplay Guide